MiMSwarm/gazebo-simulation/README.md

 sudo ln -s /usr/lib/x86_64-linux-gnu/liblapack.so /usr/lib/liblapack.so
 ```

-> ***Do not run the above commands without properly verifying it does not overwrite a default setting (especially if you're not on Ubuntu 17.10, 64bit).
+> ***Do not run the above commands without properly verifying that it does not overwrite a pre-existing file or cause a broken link (especially if you're not on Ubuntu 17.10, 64bit).
 I am not responsible for messing up your system.***

 ## Documentation